GV (company)

 GV Management Company, L.L.C. is a venture capital investment arm of Alphabet Inc., founded by Bill Maris, that provides seed, venture, and growth stage funding to technology companies.
-Founded as Google Ventures in 2010, the firm has operated independently of Google, Alphabet's search and advertising division, since 2015.
+Founded as Google Ventures in 2009, the firm has operated independently of Google, Alphabet's search and advertising division, since 2015.
 GV invests in startup companies in a variety of fields ranging from the Internet, software, and hardware to life science, healthcare, artificial intelligence, transportation, cyber security and agriculture.
-It has helped finance more than 300 companies that include Uber, Nest, Slack, and Flatiron Health.